oscar-system/Oscar.jl/docs/src/Experimental/FTheoryTools/weierstrass.md

 discriminant(w::GlobalWeierstrassModel)
 ```
 In case the Weierstrass model is constructed over a not fully specified base,
-it is nontheless possibly to construct an auxiliary base space as well as an
+it is nonetheless possibly to construct an auxiliary base space as well as an
 auxiliary ambient space.
 The (auxiliary) base and ambient space can
 be accessed with the following functions:
 ```@docs